 Commodore upped the ante with its Amiga.
 It arrived late in the year and shipped with an inadequate 256K of memory, but it had color and sound like the ST, along with true pre-emptive multitasking.
 It was a true 32-bit operating system a decade before 32-bit operating systems became mainstream.
 Commodore pitched the Amiga as being more affordable than the Mac.
 Arguably it was, but by the time you bought the base unit, a color monitor, a second disk drive, and at least 256K of additional memory, you were close to the $2,000 mark.
 More people talked about the Amiga 1000 than bought it, partly due to its high price and early stability issues.

 Desktop video eventually became the Amiga’s killer app, but it was a slow and ongoing process that took several years.
 In 1985 the closest thing the Amiga had to a killer app was Deluxe Paint, which, ironically, ended up being used to make better graphics for other computers as much as for the Amiga.
 A new wave of games from 1985 to 1988 came out for 8-bit computers and PCs featuring graphics originally drawn with Deluxe Paint on an Amiga and rendered within the limitations of the other machines.
 The games looked better on an Amiga but if you already had a Commodore 64 or a Tandy 1000, it gave you less reason to switch.
+When you could get the same game on the system you already had and it was 80% as good, there wasn’t much urgency to upgrade to an Amiga.

 What people bought and did